The Unknown Man: Cast

+Production

+The film was known as The Bradley Masen Story in production.
+It was the first time Stone had played a judge since the Andy Hardy series.
+The role was intended for Lionel Barrymore but had to be rewritten when Barrymore fell ill.
+The movie was reportedly Thorpe's 50th for MGM.

 Reception

 According to MGM records the film earned $381,000 in the US and Canada and $330,000 elsewhere, resulting in a loss of $455,000.

 Critical response

 Film critic Dennis Schwartz questioned the screenplay and the casting in his review of the film, "A contrived morality lesson is delivered by sentimental lawyer Walter Pidgeon, from a plot that is held together by social conscious issues alone.
 Richard Thorpe directs this capable but miscast cast (romantic lead Pidgeon is a fish out of water playing a lawyer, supporting actors Lewis Stone and Ann Harding seem stiff taking roles away from their usual comedy ones) in this bizarre and incredulous triumph of justice tale ...
 By the end, everyone looked foolish with Pidgeon looking dead foolish.
 Pidgeon has the kind of ridiculous lawyer part where even someone as esteemed as Clarence Darrow couldn't have played it convincingly; so I don't blame Pidgeon for this misfire."

 Critic Craig Butler also discussed the screenplay in his review, "The Unknown Man has an interesting message, but the manner in which it is presented makes for some significant believability problems.
 For instance, it's hard to believe that a lawyer with no criminal trial experience would be able to get his client off in the way he does in Man ...
 Man might have been a better film if the writers had kept things a little simpler, but it's worth a look for crime fans on the lookout for something they haven't seen a dozen times."